rloucks/Visitor-Log/README.md

 John Doe,john@company.com,
 ```

-**Exporting / clearing**

-- **Export CSV** — downloads the full employee list
-- **Clear All Employees** — removes every employee (double-confirmed)

 ---

 ### Admin Users

-Manage who can log in to the admin panel.

-- **Add Admin** — username + password (minimum any length; use something strong)
+- **Add Admin** — username + password
 - **Delete** — removes any admin except your own account
-- The first-run default account is `admin / admin` — delete or change it immediately
+- Default `admin / admin` account should be changed or deleted immediately

 ---

 ### Integrations

-**n8n Webhook** *(recommended)*
+Notification delivery follows this priority order — the first configured method wins (except the channel toggle, which adds a second delivery on top of the DM).

+#### n8n Webhook *(highest priority)*

 Paste your n8n webhook URL.
-When set, all check-in events are sent here as a JSON POST. n8n handles routing to Slack DMs, channel posts, and Google Calendar.
-Takes priority over the direct Slack webhook.
+All check-in events are sent here as a JSON POST — n8n handles Slack DMs, channel posts, and Google Calendar.

-Import `n8n-visitor-workflow.json` from this repository into your n8n instance to get a pre-built workflow.

-Payload sent to n8n:
+Click **Test n8n Connection** to send a test payload and confirm the workflow is reachable and active.

+Payload:
 ```json
 {
   "firstName": "Jane",